cloudfoundry/stratos/docs/build-and-packaging.md

 toolchain ships every `GOOS`/`GOARCH` combination self-contained, making the build host-arch-independent by construction: an Apple Silicon (arm64) machine cross-compiles `linux/amd64` exactly as readily as an amd64 machine cross-compiles `linux/arm64`, verified directly.
-The one exception is `build.korifi`, which deliberately uses `CGO_ENABLED=1` + `zig` for a static-cgo build — that path does need a real (portable) C cross-compiler, which is precisely why it reaches for `zig` instead of the host's own `cc`.
+No build path needs a C
+cross-compiler: the sqlite driver is pure Go (`ncruces`), so nothing in the tree asks for cgo.

 ### Documentation (docs/ → HTML or PDF/epub)